ARCHER2-HPC/usage-analysis/README.md

 `scua.py` uses Pandas, numpy, matplotlib, tabulate and seaborn on top of a standard Python 3 installation.

+### Environment setup

+You must set the environment variable `SCUA_BASE` to point to the location of the downloaded repository.

 ### Analyses available

 The type of analysis you wish to run on the data is specified by command line